 Arran Council for Voluntary Service, set up in 1965, was the founding name of Arran Community and Voluntary Services as it is known as today.
 Arran CVS was established to assist with community groups and to champion social change on the island.

 It all started in an office above The Ship Inn, known locally as Jimmy Gordons, before moving to the new office on Park Terrace.
-The founding members established the charity to ‘promote purposes for the benefit of the inhabitants of the Isle of Aran in particular the advancement of education, health and the relief of poverty, distress and sickness’.
+The founding members established the charity to ‘promote purposes for the benefit of the inhabitants of the Isle of Arran in particular the advancement of education, health and the relief of poverty, distress and sickness’.

 Arran Community and Voluntary Service comprise of an Executive Committee,